 In accordance with Art.
-13(1) sentence 2 in conjunction with Art.
-58(1) sentence 1, Art.
-61(2) sentence 1 and Art.
-43(5) of the Bayerisches Hochschulgesetz (BayHSchG) [Bavarian Higher Education Act] the Technical University of Munich issues the following regulations:
+13 (1) sentence 2 in conjunction with Art.
+58 (1) sentence 1, Art.
+61 (2) sentence 1 and Art.
+43 (5) of the Bayerisches Hochschulgesetz (BayHSchG) [Bavarian Higher Education Act] the Technical University of Munich issues the following Academic and Examination Regulations for the Joint Master's Degree Program in Industrial Chemistry (Fachprüfungs- und Studienordnung, FPSO):